threax/trellis-refactored/README.md

 ## WARNING
 This is a work in progress repo under active development.
-Texturing is not optimal currently.
-Work in progress.
+There is a bug with texturing - black lines around edges.
 Expect fix in the next commit.
 Sorry and Thank you.
+Fill holes functionality is a work in progress.

 ## Introduction
 The repo makes 2 major modifications to the original TRELLIS library: